 Executives are eligible for an annual short term incentive bonus ("STI") based on a percentage of Base Remuneration.
-Calculation and payment of any STI will be based on both the Employee's and the Company's performance for each financial year, against criteria such as financial and share price performance and the Employee meeting key objectives.
-The STI may be paid in part of in full depending on the Employee meeting such criteria and objectives, as determined by the Remuneration Committee following an annual performance review.
+Calculation and payment of any STI will be based on both the executive's and the Company's performance for each financial year, against criteria such as financial and share price performance and the executive meeting key objectives.
+The STI may be paid in part or in full depending on the executive meeting such criteria and objectives, as determined by the Remuneration Committee following an annual performance review.
 Payment of any STI is at the absolute discretion of the Board and is subject to approval by the Board.
-The following Executives are eligible for STI's.
-The Managing Director/CEO is eligible for up to 100% of Base Remuneration.
+Managing Director/CEO is eligible for up to 100% of Base Remuneration.
 The Managing Director/CEO was not awarded a STI during the year.